If you work as a software engineer (or want to work as a software engineer), receiving feedback will be part of your job.

 3. Ask for more help

 The person who gives you feedback most likely wants to help you.
-Try to ask them what you can do from a practical standpoint to improve.
+Ask them what you can do from a practical standpoint to improve.

-Perhaps ask them to have a session with them to explain the XYZ topic or some resources to help you get better.
+Ask them to have a session with them to explain the areas of improvement or some resources to help you get better.

 On top of this, every time you feel you have addressed an area that needs to improve, ask again for more help and feedback.